 #8 “Product/Market Fit Myths: Myth #1: Product market fit is always a discrete, big bang event; Myth #2: It’s patently obvious when you have product/market fit; Myth #3: Once you achieve product/market fit, you can’t lose it; and Myth #4: Once you have product/market fit, you don’t have to sweat the competition.”
 Ben Horowitz

-Even though tight product-market fit and product-market scale help beat out the completion, that doesn’t mean that the struggle stops there.
+Even though tight product-market fit and product-market scale help beat out the competition, that doesn’t mean that the struggle stops there.
 Markets and the actions of competitors in that market (which are not always visible to outsiders) are always changing.
 Constant adaptation is therefore required to retain PMF.
 Steve Blank observes, “What matters is having forward momentum and a tight fact-based data/metrics feedback loop to help you quickly recognize and reverse any incorrect decisions.”

 One mistake many people make is to believe that the process described in feedback loop diagrams does not apply to them.
 The reason the process is depicted as a circle is that it is both iterative and continuous.
 It is highly unlikely that even a hundred internal whiteboard product planning sessions will result in a product that has perfect PMF from the start.